 - Towards the end of S8 the magical community turns on the sisters for not living up to their responsibilities.

 - Dead Like Me: If the reapers abuse their powers they face supernatural consequences.
-When George tries to directly speak to her mother she finds she can no longer remember memories she could talk about to prove she really is Joy's daughter (her appearance is altered to the living).
+When George tries to directly speak to her mother she finds she can no longer remember memories she could talk about to prove she is Joy's daughter (her appearance is altered to the living).
 Also when George tries to mess with fate, weird and unpleasant things start happening to her.

 - The original Power Rangers were explicitly instructed not to use their powers for anything but fighting evil.
-This was actually subverted in the later Mystic Force season, though they were punished for it and technically later teams never had Zordon's three rules.
+This was subverted in the later Mystic Force season, though they were punished for it and technically later teams never had Zordon's three rules.

 - Even the Theme Song says so.
 They know the fate of the world is lying in their hands.
 They know to only use their weapons for defense.

 - Dustin of Power Rangers Ninja Storm got a light scolding from Sensei for using his abilities to stop a crime - an orchestrated hit on a store.
-Apparently they really are only supposed to fight the Monster of the Week and nothing else.
+They are only supposed to fight the Monster of the Week and nothing else.
 Years earlier, Justin got scolded for teleporting to safety when he was falling out of a tree and could have broken his neck (or otherwise been seriously injured).

 - Appropriately, Super Sentai, and by extent Power Rangers, was inspired by Japanese Spider-Man.